itsitgroup/B-LoRA-Colab-Notebook/README.md

 - **Image Recommendations**:
   - For style training, it is better to use 5 to 8 images.
   - For content training, using just 1 image is sufficient if only using a reference image for style transfer.
-  - However, training a LoRA on a single image for content does not perform well when using prompts for image transfer.
+  - However, training a LoRA on a single image for content does not perform well when using prompts for style transfer.
 For example, using a prompt like "A [v45] in style of gold" may not yield good results as seen in the authors' mentioned notebook.

 Feel free to experiment and good luck!
+Please share your findings too, I yet have to extensively test it too!

 (https://colab.research.google.com/github/itsitgroup/B-LoRA/blob/main/training_colab.ipynb)